-Need help with your RFP process?
-Director of Business Development Josh Hyatt provides some must-know info.
+Need help with your mobility RFP process?
+Director of Business Development David Croft provides some must-know info.

-Complete transcript: “Hello, I’m Josh Hyatt director of business development for Plus Relocation here to answer the question, ‘What are some dos and don’ts of the RFP process?’
-The request for proposal process can sometimes be confusing and overwhelming.
-So here are some of my tips and tricks to make it a little more organized, enjoyable, and successful.
+The request for proposal process in mobility can sometimes be confusing and overwhelming.
+So here are some tips and tricks to make it a little bit more organized, enjoyable and successful.

 First, let’s look at some of the dos.
 One, do get various sample RFPs to create your own RFP from.
-Try to pick the questions that are most meaningful to your organization and try to limit your questions to fifty total.
-Two, preselect invitees to limit confusion and overlap.
-Three, ensure your scope is clearly defined.
-Four, carefully construct your pricing sheet and questions to make sure you cover your entire scope.
-Five, ask very specific questions about your program, pain points and scope.
-Avoid generic questions.
-Six, allow adequate space to respond to questions.
-For example, when asking to describe an entire process, allow for adequate word count to get a full explanation to your question.
+Try to pick the questions that are most meaningful to your organization and try to limit your questions to 50 in total.

-Consider these dos and don’ts before going out to bid and you’ll be on the road to a successful RFP.”
+Consider these dos and don’ts before going out to bid and you’ll be on the road to a successful RFP.
+Thanks for watching!”